10 Smart Money Management Tips for Pinoy Breadwinners

 Like investments, insurance may be among the least of your priorities as the breadwinner of the family.
 But don’t treat it as just an added expense.
 Insurance protects your family from financial burden in case the unexpected happens to you.

 Whatever insurance type you choose, make sure to list all your qualified dependents as beneficiaries.
-If you have dependents who are under 18 years old, appoint a trustee or guardian in the meantime (Minors can’t receive insurance benefits until they hit the legal age).
+If you have dependents who are under 18 years old, appoint a trustee or guardian in the meantime (minors can’t receive insurance benefits until they hit the legal age).

 On the other hand, irrevocable beneficiaries will receive the benefits tax-free.
 But you’ll have to get their consent each time you make any change to your policy.

 Building a retirement fund is another thing most breadwinners forego because they have to prioritize their family’s needs.
-But come to think of it, all the years you’ve spent working to support your family financially will be put into waste if you aren’t able to save for your future self.
+But come to think of it, all the years you’ve spent working to support your family financially will be put to waste if you aren’t able to save for your future self.